-The possible site of a brickworks where bricks were made.
-It dates back to at least the Imperial period.
-It is suggested by documentary evidence.
-The site is located 700m west of Tumley Wood.
+The site of a brickworks, where bricks were made during the Imperial period.
+The site is located in Old Brickyard Plantation.